serenity-rs/serenity/CONTRIBUTING.md

 example, this would be for the v0.11.x version series.
 This is where breaking changes go.

+We have long-term support policy for the previous release series.
+If the _second most recent_ major version is v0.9.4, then the v0.9.x branch will be the place for bugfixes.
+Fixes from `current` may be backported to this branch if needed.
+Occasionally, we might support two past release series for special reasons.

 # Testing

 Make sure you run tests with the various feature combinations, which you can